isc-projects/froot-src/README.md

 root zone that recursive resolvers can be configured to talk to in preference to sending queries off-net to the real root server system.

+NB: this is an ISC Research Project and is not covered by our support team.
+It appears stable, and useful, but is offered without warranty of any kind.
+Please send feedback to ray@isc.org.
+Bug reports (unless security related) should be filed on Github.

 Features
 --------